 Deed of Easement

-for service roads and gardens on the Hanger Hill Garden Estate (Houses only)
+for gated service roads and communal gardens on the Hanger Hill Garden Estate (Houses only)

-A deed must be signed and lodged with the Land Registry every time a house on the Estate changes hands.
+A deed of easement must be signed and lodged with the Land Registry or deed of covenant must be signed if a deed of easement already exists every time a house on the Estate changes hands.

 What does the Deed do?